Nerwyn/service-call-tile-feature/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/service-call-tile-feature/main/assets/lock_tile.png" alt="lock_tile" width="600"/>

+## Example 2

-## A light tile with a button for each bulb and color buttons
+A light tile with a button for each bulb and a color selector, with emphasis on certain options.

 ```yaml
 features: